 While I list these mix-ins as “optional”, I highly recommend using:

-- I LOVE dark chocolate, but you could use milk or semi-sweet!
+- Chocolate chips.
+Use dark chocolate, milk chocolate, or semi-sweet!

-- Grate your zucchini with a box cheese grater!
+- Grate your zucchini with a box cheese grater onto a clean surface.

 - Use melted butter and oil.
 Melted butter for flavor and oil for moisture!

 - Spoon and level your flour.
 What does this mean?
 Use a spoon to spoon the flour into your measuring cup, then use a knife to level it off!

 - Don’t over mix or over bake.
 Both of these would lead to a dry muffin.

 How to store